ApurbaKumarMajumder/Backend_Development/README.md

 So wheneven we try to execute a JS code, JS first parses the whole code, in this parsing phase it assigns scopes to variables / function.
 Once done, then it reads the code & executes it.

+Every variable in your code will be used in one of the following ways:

+1. Either it will be getting a value assigned i.e. it is used as a target.

+    (x is the target)    x = 10

+2. or it will be used to retrieve a value i.e. it will be used as source.

+    y = 10 + x (x is the source in this code)

+What JS does is, it will start the parsing phase.
+Outside every thing it maintains global scope, but the moment it goes inside a function it starts maintaining scope of that function also.

+    var teacher = "Sanket";
+    function fun() {
+        var teacher = "Pulkit";
+        console.log(teacher);
+    }
+    fun();

+<ins>Phase 1:</ins> Parsing -> we will just do scope resolution.

+Whenever we declare a variable using var/let/const it is a **Formal Declaration**.